trust-mfn-berlin/animals-as-objects/vault/story.history-of-the-zoological-teaching-collection.md

 [^14]: Richter, 1999: 62f.

-[^15]: According to an appraisal carried out by Heinrich Jakob Feuerborn on 27.01.1945, quoted in Tembrock, Günther.
+[^15]: According to an appraisal carried out by Heinrich Jakob Feuerborn on 27.01.1945, quoted in Günther Tembrock.
 “Das Zoologische Institut der Humboldt-Universität von 1945 bis zur Gründung der Sektion Biologie”. _Wiss.
 Z. der Humboldt-Univ.
 Berlin.
 Math.-Nat.
 Reihe_ (1985): 281.
 In addition, a loss of around 600 wall charts during the war and in the postwar period can be surmised from the inventory records; see Richter, 1999.
-67. Specimens preserved in alcohol survived the attack, as they had been taken to the basement rooms together with some other holdings from the museum collection as a precaution; cf. Landsberg, Hannelore, and Ferdinand Damaschun.
+67. Specimens preserved in alcohol survived the attack, as they had been taken to the basement rooms together with some other holdings from the museum collection as a precaution; cf. Hannelore Landsberg and Ferdinand Damaschun.
 “Das Museum im Bombenhagel und unter Schutt”.
-In _Klasse, Ordnung, Art: 200 Jahre Museum für Naturkunde_, ed. by Ferdinand Damaschun et al. Rangsdorf: Basilisken-Presse, 2010: 228; Tembrock, 1985: 281.
+In _Klasse, Ordnung, Art: 200 Jahre Museum für Naturkunde_.
+Ferdinand Damaschun et al. (eds.).
+Rangsdorf: Basilisken-Presse, 2010: 228; Tembrock, 1985: 281.

 [^16]: Cf. Tembrock, 1985: 281.